Submit Science – Scientific Sessions 2026

 • Conclusion(s)

 • Looking for recommendations on how to improve your abstract?
-We highly recommend you view these recommendations from AHA journals.
+We highly recommend you view these recommendations from American Heart Association Journals.

 • Use generic drug names.